gkouretas/Universal_Robots_Client_Library/doc/architecture/script_command_interface.rst

    =====  =====
    1      Payload mass in kg (floating point)
-   2-4    Payload center of gravity in m, displacement from the toolmpount (floating point)
+   2-4    Payload center of gravity in m, displacement from the toolmpount (floating point) 5-10   Payload inertia matrix [kg*m^2], with the CoG as the origin and the axes aligned with the tool flange axes
    =====  =====

 .. table:: With setToolVoltage command